OffchainLabs/arbitrum-classic/docs/Rollup_Protocol.md

 Logically, the protocol's state consists of:

-- a LatestConfirmed node: a node of the rollup treee which is the latest node that has been fully confirmed and executed on the L1 chain;
+- a LatestConfirmed node: a node of the rollup tree which is the latest node that has been fully confirmed and executed on the L1 chain;
 - a tree of nodes rooted at LatestConfirmed, and the DAs that induce that tree, including the deadlines of those DAs;
 - a set of stakers, and on which node of the tree each staker is staked; and
 - a set of challenges currently in progress.